Key Points

 Authentication Requirements by Country

 Two Routes — Translator-Certified vs. Notary-VerifiedAuthentication route and translation requirements differ by destination country.
 The United States and the United Kingdom often use Route A — Translator-Certified Route, subject to the receiving authority's instructions.
 Singapore, New Zealand, and the Philippines may require Route B — Notary-Verified Route, where requested by the receiving authority.
-For consulate-issued certificates, the apostille step may be omitted depending on the issuing and receiving authorities, and our half-price package (¥38,500) may apply.
+For consulate-issued certificates, the apostille step may be omitted depending on the issuing and receiving authorities, and a Consulate-Issued Certificate Plan (¥38,500) may apply.

 United States